-Many a happy day has been whiled away in my son’s playroom, imagining and dreaming with little trains, planes and automobiles strewn in every corner!
-It’s also been the site of a few mishaps – as cute as that little Mini Cooper is, it can be painful when you step on it with a bare foot!
-I’ve tried many organizing strategies and solutions, and these are the tips that have worked best for me:
+Many happy hours have been whiled away in my son’s playroom, imagining and dreaming with little trains, planes and automobiles strewn in every corner.
+It’s also been the site of a few mishaps – as cute as that little Mini Cooper is, stepping on it with a bare foot is a painful encounter!
+After some trial and error, here are the organizing solutions that have worked best for me:

 - Before you embark on any organizing mission, if there is a closet in the playroom, clean it out.
 That closet will become command central for your kids and their toys, and if they see it organized nicely and can find their toys easily, chances are (maybe) they’ll try to keep it that way.

 - Clear plastic shoe organizers hung on the back of a door or inside a closet door are great “garages” for little cars and other small toys.

 - For instant de-cluttering, make use of plastic storage bins or baskets that can be stored in the closet or under a bed.
 Check out The Container Store or even dollar stores for colorful baskets in many sizes and shapes at reasonable prices.

 Make use of the vertical space in a room with wall shelves.
 For a decorator look, paint the wall a funky accent color before you put up shelves.
 I once painted a wall in the playroom fire-engine red and put up elfa shelves like these – they put the fun in functional.

 Save those shoeboxes and the planet!
 Have your kids color and decorate them for creative, homemade storage that can also be used to grace the shelves you just installed.
 Nothing says “playroom” like a storage box with a big pair of jiggling googly eyes staring out at you.